Skip to main content

 What you will study

-To earn the Graduate Certificate in Financial Technology, you must complete four courses, comprising three core courses and one elective, or four core courses.
+To earn the Graduate Certificate in Financial Technology, you must successfully complete four courses from the following.

 • FinTech Ecosystem and Industry Insights